dpakGit/DevOps_Traning/Docker/Docs.md

 - docker run -d for background services or long-running processes.
 - docker run -it for interactive shells or when you need to see the output.
 - Avoid using docker run -itd unless you have a specific use case that requires it.
 Instead, choose between -d or -it based on your needs.

+**Date:24.4.2025**

+### The command to rename a container is:

+docker rename old_container_name new_container_name

+Replace:

+- old_container_name with the current name of the container
+- new_container_name with the desired new name

+This command will rename the container without affecting its functionality or data.

+### To rename a Docker image, you can use the docker tag command:

+docker tag old_image_name new_image_name

+Replace:

+- old_image_name with the current name of the image
+- new_image_name with the desired new name

+This command creates a new tag for the image, effectively renaming it.
+The original image remains unchanged.

+If you want to remove the old tag, you can use:

+docker rmi old_image_name

+Be cautious when removing tags, as this can affect dependent containers or services.

+### How to remove docker images having dependant child images ?

+When you try to delete a Docker image and see the "image has dependent child images" message, it means:

+Meaning
+The image you're trying to delete is a base image for other images.
+These child images were built using the image you're trying to delete, and Docker won't let you delete it because it would break the child images.

+Solution
+To delete the image, you'll need to:

+1. Find the child images: Use docker images to list all images and identify the child images that depend on the image you want to delete.
+2. Delete the child images: Use docker rmi to delete the child images first.
+3. Delete the parent image: Once the child images are deleted, you can delete the parent image using docker rmi.

+Alternatively, you can use the -f flag with docker rmi to force-delete the image and its child images:

+docker rmi -f image_name

+However, be cautious when using -f, as it can lead to unintended consequences, such as breaking dependent containers or services.

+It's usually safer to delete child images individually to ensure you're aware of the potential impact.

+### How to identify the parent image of a Docker image ?

+Method 1: Using Docker Inspect

+docker inspect --format='{{.Parent}}' image_name

+This command displays the ID of the parent image.

+Method 2: Using Docker History

+docker history image_name

+This command shows the layers that make up the image, including the parent image.

+Method 3: Checking Dockerfile
+If you have access to the Dockerfile used to build the image, look for the FROM directive, which specifies the parent image.

+These methods help you identify the parent image and understand the image's lineage.